mosh666/PSmediaManager/README.md

 - digiKam

 Each plugin definition includes: source type (GitHub/Url), asset pattern for reliable version resolution, command path, and executable name.
 See `PSmm.Requirements.psd1` for the authoritative list.

+Tip: Run `Confirm-Plugins` after pulling new changes to ensure newly added tools are acquired.

 ## Installation & Portability